hzoo/hopeinsource.com/src/pages/authority.md

 title: '08: Authority and Leadership'
 date: '2018-10-16'
 time: '26'
-spoiler: Does authority have a place in religion?
+description: Does authority have a place in religion?
 We talk about authority in decentralized organizations, listening to others versus trying something new, and when to fork or leave a community.
+episodeLink: 4f9a5e1a
 ---

 ## Selected Links